 Neurological conditions and gender

-PhD candidate Emily Violet Maddox researches neurological conditions and their relation to gender.
+PhD candidate Rowan Violet Maddox researches neurological conditions and their relation to gender.
 She is primarily focussed on autism, but also interested in attention deficit disorders, dyspraxia and dyslexia.
 She is interested in these conditions because of their evolution from little known or "rare" conditions to being commonly diagnosed.